risteskasimona/risteskasimona.github.io/_pages/research.md

   <details class="research-details">
     <summary>Show abstract</summary>
     <p>
-      By inverting the optimal portfolios of mutual fund managers in a fairly general setting, and allowing for the effects of risk aversion and hedging demands, we estimate perceived expected excess returns and show that they are significantly affected by experienced returns.
-The effect of past returns is non-monotone: we provide reduced-form and structural evidence that managers display both recency and primacy bias.
-We also estimate an average coefficient of relative risk aversion close to unity.
+      By inverting the optimal portfolios of mutual fund managers in a fairly general setting, which allows us to partial out the effect of risk aversion and hedging demands, we provide an estimate of perceived expected excess returns and show that they are significantly affected by experienced returns.
+The effect of past returns is non-monotone: we provide reduced-form and structural evidence of managers displaying recency and primacy bias.
+Finally, we estimate an average coefficient of relative risk aversion close to unity.
     </p>
   </details>
 </div>